/* Rambling Owl addition to remove page titles from blogs */

 "In that case, you can keep them."

-Bod and I walked onto the beach at Prestatyn and went forward, to greet the sea by paddling our hands in it.
-This was another tradition; this time one from the Offa’s Dyke walk itself.
+Bod and I walked onto Prestatyn's beach and went forward to greet the sea by paddling our hands in it.
+This is a tradition from the Offa's Dyke walk itself — hands in the water at both ends.

-Jo didn’t join us.
-He went off, looking for a toilet, which was a further tradition we had become familiar with.
+Jo didn't join us.
+He went off looking for a toilet, which had become a tradition of its own.

 Celebration: The Halcyon Quest Hotel ....

-We managed to find our digs for the night, The Halcyon Quest Hotel, fairly easily after walking back into town.
-Our apartment had two rooms and a bathroom and Bod got the single room for the night.
-The place was perfectly acceptable without being wonderful, but was fine for our purpose since it had a bar downstairs.
+We found our digs for the night — The Halcyon Quest Hotel — without much difficulty.
+Our apartment had two rooms and a bathroom and Bod got the single room.
+The place was perfectly acceptable without being wonderful, which was fine for our purpose since it had a bar downstairs.

-We were relaxing when one of The Four Walkers called and announced that they were all in the bar downstairs.
-We needed no further encouragement and all freshened up quickly before joining them.
-It was an enjoyable evening and the pints, jokes and laughter flowed.
-Chatting to them, I was recommended a walk two of them had done called The Two Moors Way which takes place in Devon, going over Dartmoor and Exmoor and being 102 miles in length.
-They had really enjoyed that one and had plenty of good things to say about it.
+One of the Four Walkers called to announce they were already in the bar.
+We needed no further encouragement, freshened up quickly and joined them.
+It was an enjoyable evening — pints and jokes and laughter flowing freely.
+During the evening one of them recommended a walk called The Two Moors Way, a hundred and two miles through Devon over Dartmoor and Exmoor.
+They had plenty of good things to say about it.
+I filed this information.

-We eventually wound the evening down and said our farewells to The Four Walkers; wishing them luck with future excursions.
-Bod and I went out in what was now steady rainfall and hunted down some food in the shape of enormous pizzas.
-Mine was full of garlic and I was to spend the next day reeking mightily whilst travelling home on the train.
+We said our farewells to the Four Walkers eventually, wishing them luck with future excursions.
+Bod and I went out into what had become steady rain and hunted down food in the shape of enormous pizzas.
+Mine was full of garlic and I spent most of the following day's train journey home reeking at close quarters.

-As we turned in, I didn’t really spend much time going over the achievement of the past twelve months on Offa’s Dyke.
-I was too tired and was soon asleep.
-However, I can say that it was probably my favourite walk so far, but there again memory can fade a little over time.
-It has been five years since my brother and I walked The West Highland Way and that was also a fabulous walk to do.
-Perhaps if I walked that one again, it would again become my favourite.
+I didn't spend much time that night going over the achievement of the past twelve months on Offa's Dyke.
+I was too tired and fell asleep quickly.
+What I can say, at a little distance from it, is that it was probably my favourite walk so far — though memory can be unreliable in this regard.
+It has been five years since my brother and I walked the West Highland Way and that was also fabulous.
+Perhaps if I walked it again it would reclaim the title.

-It was a few months after we had completed Offa’s Dyke that I drove past a prominent part of it, whilst on some errand which was taking me into Hereford.
-Part of the journey there revealed the distant Hatterrall Ridge, looking purplish against the late afternoon skyline.
+A few months after completing Offa's Dyke, I drove past a prominent section of it on an errand into Hereford.
+Part of the route revealed the Hatterrall Ridge in the distance, looking purplish against the late afternoon sky.

-I’d never considered myself one for wanting to redo a walk.
-There are so many left to still do and I can’t see myself investing the time to do one twice.
-However, the sight of the ridge as I drove by made me want to do Offa’s Dyke again.
-It is so varied and splendid and I was remembering the day the four of us climbed and crossed Hatterrall, with a fair degree of wistfulness.
-I’ll probably have that feeling every time I drive that way and I like that; the fact that I have a connection with a part of the landscape that will evoke such feelings and memories.
-It can only be that, as the years slide by and I get more walks under my belt, I’ll have a growing store of such associations with the beautiful parts of the UK.
-I look forward to building that store with pleasure.
+I've never considered myself someone who wants to redo a walk.
+There are so many still to do and I can't imagine investing the time in one twice.
+But the sight of that ridge as I drove by made me want to do Offa's Dyke again.
+It is so varied and splendid, and I was remembering with a fair degree of wistfulness the day the four of us climbed and crossed Hatterrall.
+I'll probably have that feeling every time I drive that way, and I find I like that — the idea of having a connection with a piece of landscape that will always evoke something specific.
+It can only be that as the years go on and more walks accumulate, I'll build a growing store of such associations with the beautiful parts of this country.

 Daily Tweets